superfaceai/docs/docs/guides/setup-the-environment.md

 ## Prerequisites

-To install and use Superface CLI, you will need to have installed [Node.js](https://nodejs.dev/learn/how-to-install-nodejs) version 14 or higher, and `npm`.
+To install and use Superface CLI, you will need to have installed [Node.js](https://nodejs.dev/learn/how-to-install-nodejs) >= version 18.0.0, and `npm`.

 ## Install the CLI